Achievable logoAchievable logo

 • Liquidity needs

-If the customer refuses to answer some or all suitability questions, the firm cannot recommend or suggest specific investments.
-All of the customer’s trades must be “unsolicited” (transactions not based on a recommendation) and submitted without the firm’s guidance.
+If the customer refuses to answer some or all suitability questions, the firm can’t recommend specific investments.
+In that case, the customer’s trades must be unsolicited (not based on a recommendation) and placed without the firm’s guidance.

 Sidenote